 But I want to offer a different perspective.
-Let’s look at this in a laymen way.
+Let’s look at this in a laymen’s way.

-When we look around and see the things that cause us pain, we register these events into our subconscious as ‘bad for me’.
-Then, when something familiar brews again, our so called ego reminds us to beware, suspecting potential pain.
+When we look around and see the things that cause us pain, we register these events in our subconscious as ‘bad for me’.
+Then, when something familiar brews again, our so-called ego reminds us to beware, suspecting potential pain.